 One of the key benefits of Data Mesh is that it helps solve advanced data security challenges through distributed, decentralized ownership.
-Organizations have multiple data sources from different lines of business that must be integrated for analytics.
+Moreover,organizations have multiple data sources from different lines of business that must be integrated for analytics.
 With Data Mesh, data owners are responsible for their data products’ quality, access, and distribution.
 This allows for greater accountability and transparency while also reducing bottlenecks and silos that can occur in traditional centralized data architectures.

 Understanding Data Mesh